sitkevij/hex/README.md

 # hex (hx)

-Futuristic take on hexdump.
+A futuristic take on `hexdump`, made with Rust.

-[hx](https://github.com/sitkevij/hex) accepts a file path or stdin as input and outputs a hexadecimal colorized view to stdout.
+[hx](https://github.com/sitkevij/hex) accepts a file path as input and outputs a colorized hexadecimal view to stdout.

-[hx](https://github.com/sitkevij/hex) with file path as input, outputting colorized hexadecimal:

 ```sh
 $ hx tests/files/alphanumeric.txt